dfint/search_offsets/README.md

 path: ../game/df_53_02_win
 ```

-or a list of path win `paths` key:
+or a list of paths with `paths` key:

 ```yaml
 paths: